TinyLlama: An Open-Source Small Language Model: Results

 \section{Results}

-We evaluate TinyLlama on a wide range of commonsense reasoning and problem-solving tasks and compare it with several existing open-source language models with similar model parameters.

-\paragraph{Baseline models} We primarily focus on language models with a decoder-only architecture, comprising approximately 1 billion parameters.
+We evaluate TinyLlama on a wide range of commonsense reasoning and problem-solving tasks and compare it with several existing open-source language models with similar model parameters. \paragraph{Baseline models} We primarily focus on language models with a decoder-only architecture, comprising approximately 1 billion parameters.
 Specifically, we compare TinyLlama with OPT-1.3B~\citep{zhang2022opt}, Pythia-1.0B, and Pythia-1.4B~\citep{biderman2023pythia}.

 \paragraph{Commonsense reasoning tasks} To understand the commonsense reasoning ability of TinyLlama, we consider the following tasks: Hellaswag~\citep{zellers2019hellaswag}, OpenBookQA~\citep{mihaylov2018obqa}, WinoGrande~\citep{sakaguchi2021winogrande}, ARC-Easy and ARC-Challenge~\citep{clark2018arc}, BoolQ~\citep{clark2019boolq}, and PIQA~\citep{bisk2020piqa}.
 We adopt the Language Model Evaluation Harness framework~\citep{evalharness} to evaluate the models.
 Following previous practice~\citep{biderman2023pythia}, the models are evaluated in a zero-shot setting on these tasks.
 The results are presented in Table~\ref{tab:pretrained_res}.
-We notice that TinyLlama outperforms baselines on many of the tasks and obtains the highest averaged scores.
+We notice that all TinyLlama models outperform baselines on many of the tasks and obtain the highest averaged scores.
+As for the 3 TinyLlama v1.1 models, we found that the model can achieve the best hellaswag performance while only training on Slimpajama.
+It is interesting to observe that for the Chinese model, even though the continual pretraining stage involves 50\% Chinese data, the model still maintains good performance in the English benchmark.